Rental Space Rules

 - Power and internet are not guaranteed.
 Do not run outwardly-facing servers in your space.
 The intertubes get full very quickly.

 - Power strips should not be connected into a second power strip to create a "daisy chain" of power strips.
-All power strips should have an overcurrent device and should be labelled as UL or other NRTL-approved.
+All power strips should have an overcurrent device and should be labeled as UL or other NRTL-approved.

 - Extension cords should not be plugged into power strips.
 Extension cords should have a grounding pin in the plug and meet minimum gauge rating of 14 gauge for up to 25 feet and 12 gauge for up to 50 feet.
 100-foot extension cords should not be used in the building.